Participant names have been changed to protect privacy.

 Teaching Assistant – Alternative Provision Unit

 Damien was a young teaching assistant tasked with supporting some of the most vulnerable and challenging young people in the school.
-Damien had some personal past experience violence that he had disclosed to the Principle.
-The Principle believed in Damian’s capacity and ability but knew that he lacked confidence.
+Damien had some personal, past experience of violence that he had disclosed to the Principal.
+The Principal believed in Damian’s capacity and ability but knew that he lacked confidence.
 As part of the schools’ commitment to creating an inclusive restorative school, Damien attended a 3-day training course in restorative practice.
 During the course, Damian demonstrated an ability to engage, to listen deeply, to ask pertinent questions and show a level of connection to others that his colleagues were impressed by.
 Damian’s confidence grew as he put the practical ideas and the language he learnt on the course to use.
 He saw results with young people within days.
 Damien began to realise he had a pedagogy, a way of working that suited him and got results.
 Damien was growing as an educator.
 His confidence flourished as he developed both personally and professionally and was seen by his colleagues to be a remarkable restorative practitioner and role model for young people in the school.

 Head Teacher – Special School